A repeating fast radio burst associated with a persistent radio source: FAST Burst Sample Analysis

-For a range of trial periods ($P$) and period derivatives ($\dot P$), the ToAs of the 79 bursts were folded to acquire the phase of each burst in the period phase space.
-The longest contiguous phase segment without bursts was calculated in each fold trial.
-A high value means that the burst is concentrated in a small phase window, which indicates a possible periodicity pattern.
+For a range of trial periods ($P$) and period derivatives ($\dot P$), the times-of-arrival (ToAs) of the 79 FAST bursts were folded to calculate the phase of each burst for a given trial period.
+For the short timescale periodicity search, the ToAs were folded at $P$ between 1~ms and 1000~s and $\dot P$ between $10^{-12}$ and $1$ s s$^{-1}$.
+For the long timescale periodicity search, the trial range of period $P$ was from 2 to 365~d and the range for period derivative (to account for spindown) was $\dot P$ from $10^{-12}$ to 1~d d$^{-1}$.
+The longest contiguous phase segment without bursts was calculated for each fold trial as a signature for possible periodicity.

-For the short time scale periodicity, the bursts are aligned according to the arrival time of the first burst in each observing session, we then folded the ToAs at $P$ between 1~ms and 1000~s and $\dot P$ between $10^{-12}$ and $1$ s.
-The longest contiguous inactive phase fraction is smaller than 0.4 in ED~\ref{fig:period} left panel, in other words, the bursts spread to a phase window larger than 60\% of one period, which indicates no periodicity pattern in the trial range.

-For the long time scale periodicity, the trial range of $P$ is from 2 to 365~d and $\dot P$ from $10^{-12}$ to 1~d.
-The continuous inactive phase fraction shows two maxima about 0.6 near 67~d and 169~d in ED~\ref{fig:period} middle panel.
-These two maxima can be reproduced by folding the MJDs of all observation session in ED~\ref{fig:period} right panel, which indicates the observation selection effects rather than true periodicity patterns.
+For the short timescale periodicity search, the bursts spread to a phase window larger than 60\% of one period, which indicates no periodicity pattern in the trial range.
+For the long timescale periodicity search, the longest phase segment without bursts showed two maxima $\sim0.6$ near 67~d and 169~d.
+These two maxima are reproduced by folding the MJDs of all observation sessions, which indicates that the maxima reflect the sampling window rather than any burst periodicity.
 Thus, no long or short period of~\frb~was detected.